HiroinaProtagonist/sntQueue/README.md

 After downloading the files into your folder, create a file called info.js <br>
 Add two variables to the info.js file: AuthU and AuthP<br>
-Set them to your ServiceNow application access account username and password, respectively.
+Set them to your ServiceNow application access account username and password, respectively.<br>

+Authentication is currently tailored towards dedicated or limited internal servers that do not have external network access and can safely hold a file containing authentication information.

 In the index.html file, set the url and querystring to work with your ServiceNow instance.
 Customize the display in accordance with the documenting comments in main.js and queuestyle.css.